DK-So/astro-blog/README.md

-Here's a shorter and edgier version of your README:

----

 # ⚡ Astro Tutorial Blog

 Welcome to the chaos.
 This is my playground for Astro—where I break things so you don’t have to.